Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

 The main health benefit of taking probiotics is the impact on the immune system through the effect they have on other microorganisms in the digestive tract.

-They help your digestive system by breaking down complex molecules from the food that we eat into simple molecules that can be absorbed into our body.
+They help your digestive system by breaking down complex molecules from the food that we eat into simple molecules that can be absorbed into our bodies.

 They create a competitive environment in your digestive tract.
 This is an environment where both the good and bad bacteria compete for space and nutrients.
 This suppresses the growth and proliferation of the bad bacteria and gives the immune system time to kill them off.